Thorfast191/Thorfast191/README.md

-# “It is not the answer that enlightens, but the question. ”, Eugene Ionesco
+# “It is not the answer that enlightens, but the question. ” - Eugene Ionesco

 # Ohoi Coders, I'm Md Arafat Islam! 👋

 ![Header](https://www.cybersecurity-help.cz/upload/iblock/839/lhfmqxuf7ep2ot0diumwnz4x26js5boy.png)

 ## 🚀 About Me
-I'm a passionate developer with expertise in Python, HTML, CSS, JavaScript, Machine Learning, Deep Learning, and the MEARN stack.
+I'm a passionate researcher & devloper with expertise in Python, HTML, CSS, JavaScript, Machine Learning, Deep Learning, and the MEARN stack.

 - 🎓 Undergraduate student at NSU, majoring in CSE.
 - 🔭 Currently researching on a deep learning project in the computer vision area, which is monocular depth estimation.